Defensive tackle: Nose tackle

 Typical 3–4 nose tackles are "big wide bodies who can hold the point of attack and force double teams by the guard and center".
 They are usually the heaviest players on the roster, with weights ranging from 320 to 350 lb.
 Height is critical, as they are supposed to get "under" the offensive line; ideal 3–4 nose tackles are no taller than 6 ft 3 in.
 Recent examples of such nose tackles include Gilbert Brown, Jamal Williams, Vince Wilfork, and Damon Harrison.
-Rather uncommon are taller nose tackles, such as Bobby Brown III who is 6 ft 4 in, and Ted Washington and Ma'ake Kemoeatu, each of whom was 6 ft 5 in tall and has won Super Bowl rings.
+Rather uncommon are taller nose tackles, such as Ted Washington and Ma'ake Kemoeatu, both being 6 ft 5 in tall and past Super Bowl champions.
 Current notable examples of nose tackles include Dexter Lawrence, Desmond Watson and Vita Vea.

 In some 4–3 defenses, the nose tackle is one of two defensive tackles.
 Some teams, especially in the National Football League, have a nose tackle in the 4–3 defense, who lines up against the opposing center and very likely the weak-side or pulling guard.
 In a 4–3 defense, nose tackles are rather quick and supposed to "shoot the 'A gap' and beat the center and very likely the weak-side or pulling guard into the backfield."
 Height is not as important, and their weight is closer to 300 lb.

 The terms "nose guard" or "middle guard" were more commonly used with the five-man defensive line of the older 5–2 defense.
 Effective against most plays of the day, but with a weakness to the inside short pass, the 5–2 was phased out of the professional game in the late 1950s.
 In the 4–3 defense, the upright middle linebacker replaced the middle guard.
 The nose tackle is also used in a 50 read defense.
 In this defense there is a nose tackle, two defensive tackles, and two outside linebackers who can play on the line of scrimmage or off the line of scrimmage in a two-point stance.
 The nose tackle lines up head up on the center about six to eighteen inches off the ball.
 In a reading 50 defense, the nose tackle's key is to read the offensive center to the ball.
 In run away, the nose tackle's job is to shed the blocker and pursue down the line of scrimmage, taking an angle of pursuit.
 The primary responsibility of the nose tackle in this scheme is to absorb multiple blockers so that other players in the defensive front can attack ball carriers and rush the quarterback.